 USA: Patent pending for low-carb French fry

+A less guilt-inducing chip has been developed that replaces most of the dish's high-carbohydrate potato with cauliflower.
 Self-confessed foodie Randy Blaun, a New Yorker who has consulted for the Atkins Diet, has come up with a fried dish that has six to eight grams of carbohydrates a serving, compared with 20-plus in a serving of regular chips.

 - US food next wave on display at Winter Fancy Food